WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 resuming continuations by way of an instruction for direct switching between continuations.
 Direct switching combines suspending the current continuation with resuming a previously suspended peer continuation.
-Direct switching *does not* establish a parent-child relationship between the current continuation and its peer.
+Direct switching establishes a peer-to-peer relationship between the current continuation and its peer.
 In this respect the design provides a form of *symmetric coroutines*.

 SL: Perhaps the following paragraph belongs elsewhere